Traqza/clear-everything/README.md

 # clear-everything
-Laravel 6.* artisan command to Clear routes, config, cache, views, compiled, and caches config.
+Laravel artisan command to Clear routes, config, cache, views, compiled, and caches config.

-Add repository to your laravel 6.* project.
+Add the repository to your project.

+Works for Laravel 5 through 10.

 run `php artisan traqza:clear-everything` in composer and you're set!